Gamma Cassiopeiae: Physical properties

 The spectrum of this massive star matches a stellar classification of B0.5 IVe.
-A luminosity class of IV identifies it as a subgiant star that has reached a stage of its evolution where it is exhausting the supply of hydrogen in its core region and transforming into a giant star.
 The 'e' suffix is used for stars that show emission lines of hydrogen in the spectrum, caused in this case by the circumstellar disk.
 This places it among a category known as Be stars; in fact, the first such star ever to be so designated.
+A luminosity class of IV suggest it is a subgiant star that has reached a stage of its evolution where it is exhausting the supply of hydrogen in its core region and transforming into a giant star, although it is modelled to be only about a third of the way through its main-sequence life after a relatively brief 8 million years.
+The outer atmosphere has an intense effective temperature of ±25,000 K, which is causing it to glow with a blue-white hue.
 It has 17 times the Sun's mass and is radiating as much energy as 19,000 Suns.
-At this rate of emission, the star is at least a third of the way through its main-sequence life after a relatively brief 8 million years.
-The outer atmosphere has an intense effective temperature of 25,000 K, which is causing it to glow with a blue-white hue.